Gaza Baptist Church: Murder of church leader

-Church destruction in Israeli bombings and Israeli blockade
+Church damage in Israeli bombings, separation of families, and Israeli blockade

-The church was destroyed during Israeli bombings in 2008.
+The church sustained damage during Israeli bombings in 2008.
 Afterwards, seven of the Church's leaders, including its pastor Hanna Massad, left Gaza.
 Massad moved with his family to Jordan, and five of the other six moved to the West Bank, near Bethlehem.
 Since then, with rare exceptions, only Massad has been allowed to return by the Israeli authorities.
 The five who moved to Bethlehem have been prohibited from leaving the area, as a result of which, some have not seen family members for years.

-The Israeli blockade of Gaza, according to Massad, has led to "[a] lot of desperation and hopelessness among the people ... more poverty and more suffering".
+The Israeli blockade of Gaza, according to Massad in 2010, has led to "[a] lot of desperation and hopelessness among the people ... more poverty and more suffering".
 The cost of living has increased and medical equipment is in short supply.
 However, most agree that the Israeli travel restrictions are even more difficult to endure.
 Massad summarized the plight of Palestinian Christians as like living "between two fires.
 Muslim persecution and Israeli occupation."

+Israel–Gaza war

+During the Gaza war, the church was once again damaged during aerial bombings in 2023.
+The church's pastor, Hanna Massad, continued food delivery services despite the situation.